 Icon Function Description Fn Hotkey for second function Activates a second function on certain keys.
-E.g. press the Fn key to activate the F1 to F12 keys. \mathbf{Z}^{z} Sleep Puts the computer in Sleep mode. ((c)) Airplane mode Turns on / off the computer's network devices.
-Brightness down Decreases the screen brightness. \Rightarrow Brightness up Increases the screen brightness.
-Display toggle Switches display output between the display screen, external monitor (if connected) and both. # Display off Turns the display screen backlight off to save power.
+E.g. press the Fn key to activate the F1 to F12 keys.
+Z Sleep Puts the computer in Sleep mode. ((c a)) Airplane mode Turns on / off the computer's network devices.
+Brightness down Decreases the screen brightness. ₩ Brightness up Increases the screen brightness.
+Display toggle Switches display output between the display screen, external monitor (if connected) and both. ₩ Display off Turns the display screen backlight off to save power.
 Press any key to return. Ø 4 Touchpad toggle Turns the built-in touchpad on and off.
-A Keyboard backlight toggle Turns the keyboard backlight on and off (optional). 以 Speaker toggle Turns the speakers on and off. • Volume down Decreases the sound volume.
+A Keyboard backlight toggle Turns the keyboard backlight on and off.
+1 /3 Speaker toggle Turns the speakers on and off. • Volume down Decreases the sound volume.
 Volume up Increases the sound volume.
-NumLk Numeric Lock Turns the embedded numeric keypad on or off.